Information for patients and carers on antibiotic medicines used in hospital

-Antibiotic resistance has been identified as one of the greatest threats to human health today.
+Antimicrobial resistance has been identified as one of the greatest threats to human health today.

 The prevalence of multidrug-resistant bacterial pathogens is rising worldwide.
 Patients with infections due to resistant bacteria experience delayed recovery and treatment failure and are more likely to die than patients with infections from non-resistant bacteria.

 World Antimicrobial Awareness Week takes place between the 18th to the 24th November.